petr-motejlek/my-cv/_pages/index.markdown

 * Daily use of __Terraform__, __Ansible__, __GitOps__, __AWS__,
   __microservices__ (AWS ECS/EKS or EC2 w/ k8s), __Graphana__.

+#### Project: Migration of a job-portal company into AWS

+* Help our customer migrate from on-prem into AWS by being part of their platform infrastructure team -- other internal teams utilizing our tools to migrate their applications into AWS.
+* Stack:
+  * AWS RDS for PostgreSQL and AWS Aurora for PostgreSQL
+  * ...
+  * deployed and managed via AWS CDK (in TypeScript)

+#### Project: Migration of a watch and jewelry maker into AWS

+* Help our customer design, build and maintain a global environment in AWS, moving all their on-prem workloads there.
+* Customer wanted for their staff to learn from us; a big part of our responsibility was to teach them along the way.
+I personally taught their network team to use Terraform and Terragrunt w/ AWS services.
+* Stack:
+  * AWS Control Tower
+  * AWS Transit Gateway (multi-region)
+    * inter-connecting 10's of accounts
+    * Next Generation Firewall for east-west and north-south inspection
+    * shared egress and ingress (utilizing an SDWAN solution)
+  * deployed and managed via Terragrunt&Terraform thru GitHub Actions

+#### Project: Migration of a bank into AWS

+* Help our customer migrate from on-prem into AWS by being part of their tooling team -- other internal teams utilizing our tools to migrate their applications into AWS.
+* Stack:
+    * AWS CloudFormation, includign Serverless extensions and Macros
+    * AWS Service Catalog
+    * deployment of the stacks orchestrated by an internally developed tool

+#### Project: Migration of card-payment provider into AWS

+* Migrate our customer's on-prem card-payment solution from on-prem into AWS (including design and architecture of the new solution).
+* Stack:
+  * AWS Transit Gateway, Site-to-Site VPNs, ...
+  * AWS ECS w/ Fargate and EC2 instances
+  * AWS Aurora for PostgreSQL
+  * custom EC2 tooling around HAProxy and StrongSwan to facilitate special-needs VPNs
+  * deployed and managed via Terraform

+#### Project: Migration of card-payment provider's database into AWS

+* Migrate our customer's on-prem Oracle database into AWS-hosted PostgreSQL, w/ double-region high-availability.
+Teach our customer's staff how to operate the solution.
+* Stack:
+  * AWS Schema Conversion Tool
+  * AWS Database Migration Service
+  * AWS RDS for Oracle
+  * AWS RDS for PostgreSQL
+    * using `pglogical`, `pg_partman`, `pg_cron`, ...
+  * multiple custom `plpgsql` scripts to clean up the resulting schema created by AWS Schema Conversion Tool
+  * deployed and managed via Terraform

 ### 2021-2021: Full Stack Developer at Pipedrive

 * Full-stack development of one of Pipedrive parts, leads (we enable our customers to